airbytehq/airbyte/docs/integrations/sources/hubspot.md

 ### Step 2: Configure the scopes for your streams

-You need to configure the appropriate [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) for the following streams:
+Next, you need to configure the appropriate [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) for the following streams:

 | Stream                      | Required Scope                                                                                               |